House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Fix a Gouge in Vinyl Plank Flooring in 4 Simple Steps (with Pictures)

-Luckily, most scratches and gouges are fixable, though some require a bit more TLC than others.
+Luckily, most scratches and gouges are fixable, though some require more TLC than others.
 Below, we’ll go through the general steps for fixing a scratch in vinyl plank flooring.

 Determining the Severity

-The severity of the scratch will determine how you’re going to fix it.
-Very fine scratches are quite easy to fix and can typically be removed with some deep cleaning.
-However, other scratches may need to be actually repaired.
+The severity of the scratch will determine how you will fix it.
+Very fine scratches are easy to fix and can typically be removed with deep cleaning.
+However, other scratches may need to be repaired.

-Very deep scratches may need to be filled in with wax or similar materials.
-While most scratches can be fixed, some are so extreme that you may just need to replace that piece of your floor.
+Deep scratches may need to be filled in with wax or similar materials.
+While most scratches can be fixed, some are so extreme that you may just need to replace a piece of your floor.
 Either way, fixing a deep scratch is not as easy as dealing with a small one.

 The 4 Steps For Fixing a Gouge in Vinyl Plank Flooring